 AGM 2007

-This was held on 24th July 2007 downstairs in the hall
+This was held on 24th July 2007 downstairs in the hall and

-her hard work, dedication and very tidy bookkeeping.
-The usual refreshments were well received by
+dedication and very tidy bookkeeping.
+The usual refreshments were well received by the members at the

-the members at the table, and without getting out of control they allowed the meeting to flow!
-One
+table, and without getting out of control they allowed the meeting to flow!
+One discussion point at

-discussion point at the AGM was subscription rates.
-These have been the same for many years and it
+the AGM was subscription rates.
+These have been the same for many years and it was felt it was time

-was felt it was time they were upped.
-Thus the motion was passed that subs for adults increase to
+they were upped.
+Thus the motion was passed that subs for adults increase to £5 per annum and for

-£5 per annum and for children they should rise to £2.
-So far the subs have been paid well, but for
+children they should rise to £2.
+So far the subs have been paid well, but for those of you behind with

-those of you behind with your installments there does become a time when your supply of
+your installments there does become a time when your supply of newsletters will dry up - don't

-newsletters will dry up - don't say you weren't warned!!
+say you weren't warned!!

 Merry Wives of